-The budget impact analysis guidelines were developed by the Authority with technical input from the National Centre for Pharmacoeconomics and in consultation with its Scientific Advisory Group (SAG).
-Providing broad representation from key stakeholders in Irish healthcare, this group includes methodological experts from the field of health technology assessment (HTA).
-The group provides ongoing advice and support to the Authority in its development of national HTA guidelines.
-The terms of reference for this group are to:
+These budget impact analysis (BIA) guidelines have been developed by HIQA with technical input from the National Centre for Pharmacoeconomics (NCPE) and in consultation with its HTA Scientific Advisory Group (SAG).
+Providing broad representation from key stakeholders in Irish healthcare, this group includes methodological experts, patients, health technology developers, and decision makers.
+The group provides ongoing advice and support to HIQA in its development of national HTA guidelines.
+The terms of reference for the SAG are to:

-- contribute fully to the work, debate and decision-making processes of the Group by providing expert technical and scientific guidance at SAG meetings as appropriate - be prepared to occasionally provide expert advice on relevant issues outside of SAG meetings, as requested - support the Authority in the generation of Guidelines to establish quality standards for the conduct of HTA in Ireland - support the Authority in the development of methodologies for effective HTA in Ireland - advise the Authority on its proposed HTA Guidelines Work Plan and on priorities as required - support the Authority in achieving its objectives outlined in the HTA Guidelines Work Plan - review draft guidelines and other HTA documents developed by the Authority and recommend amendments as appropriate - contribute to the Authority's development of its approach to HTA by participating in an evaluation of the process as required.
+- contribute fully to the work, debate and decision-making processes of the Group by providing expert technical and scientific guidance at SAG meetings as appropriate - be prepared to occasionally provide expert advice on relevant issues outside of SAG meetings, as requested - support HIQA in the generation of guidelines to establish quality standards for the conduct of HTA in Ireland - support HIQA in the development of methodologies for effective HTA in Ireland - advise HIQA on its proposed HTA Guidelines Work Plan and on priorities as required - support HIQA in achieving its objectives outlined in the HTA Guidelines Work Plan - review draft national guidelines and other HTA documents developed by HIQA and recommend amendments as appropriate - contribute to HIQA's development of its approach to HTA by participating in an evaluation of the process as required.

-The Authority gratefully acknowledges all those who contributed to the development of these guidelines.
+HIQA gratefully acknowledges all those who contributed to the development of these guidelines.